SyedMuhammadAbis/abis-portfolio/README.md

   - Project modals: See `initializeModals` in `js/script.js`.
   - Skill modals: See `initializeSkillPopups` in `js/script.js`.
   - Modal HTML is in `index.html` (look for `#project-modal` and `#skill-modal`).
+  - Background scroll is prevented when modals are open for better UX.
 - **How to customize:** Update the modal content in the JS data objects, or change the modal layout in the HTML.

 ### Volume Slider